ibm-cloud-docs/assistant/deploy-phone.md

       Specify the number by using the international phone number format: `+1 958 555 0123`.
 Do *not* surround the area code with parentheses, such as (958).

-    - To import a set of phone numbers that are stored in a comma separated value (CSV) file, click the *import CSV file* icon (![Add phone number][images/phone-integ-import-number.png]), and then find the CSV file that contains the list of phone numbers.
+    - To import a set of phone numbers that are stored in a comma-separated values (CSV) file, click the *import CSV file* icon (![Add phone number][images/phone-integ-import-number.png]), and then find the CSV file that contains the list of phone numbers.

      The phone numbers must be unique per phone integration.
 If you use Twilio as the SIP trunk provider, you can use the same phone number for the phone and text messaging integrations.